oravirt/ansible-oracle/README.md

 - Add support for creating container databases
 - Add service to database as part of db-creation
 - Add support for NFS storage
+- Add support for installing software from NFS
 - Cleanup
 - .........